Chiang Kham Airport

 Chiang Kham Airport (ICAO: VTCB) is a disused airport located in Chiang Kham district, Phayao province, Thailand.
 It was built in 1966 by the United States Naval Seabees and closed in the 1990s.

 History

+Construction

 Chiang Kham Airport was built in 1966 by the United States Naval Seabees.

-Following Seabee Team 0909’s training at the 31s Naval Construction Regiment, they deployed to Thailand via C-130 aircraft and arrived on November 1st, 1966.
-Seabee Team 0909 collaborated with the Thai Border Patrol Police, utilizing heavy equipment such as bulldozers and loaders to improve road infrastructure to Chiang Kham Airport.
-Seabee Team 1109 arrived to Chiang Kham on April 25, 1967 to relieve construction operations for team 0909.
-In 1969, it was listed as a destination on the Air America Site book.
+Following Seabee Team 0909’s training at the 31s Naval Construction Regiment, they boarded a Lockheed C-130 Hercules and deployed to Thailand on 1 November 1966.
+Seabee Team 0909 collaborated with the Thai Border Patrol Police (BPP), utilizing heavy equipment such as bulldozers and loaders to improve road infrastructure to Chiang Kham Airport.

-Communist conflicts
+Seabee Team 1109, led by Lieutenant Bruce B. Geisel, arrived at Chiang Kham on April 25 1967 to relieve construction efforts previously led by Team 0909.
+The Seabee BPP camp was located at the airfield, and the team entailed the improvements of two miles of ox cart trails and the 40-foot Sam Ma Kee Bridge.
+Simultaneously, the team also upgraded the Seabee house-to-airstrip road, and cleared a 300 x 300 foot area for the installation of a helicopter landing pad.
+Additionally, a STOL landing ground was completed adjacent to the pad.
+A bridge was also built as a secondary exit from the BPP camp.

+Operations

+In 1969, Chiang Kham Airport was listed as a destination on the Air America Site book.